HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## Goals for this course:

-- Make sure you know how to access and use our machines
+- Make sure you know how to access and use our machines 👩‍💻
+- Put your data in way that supercomputer can use it fast 💨
-- Distribute your ML workload.
+- Distribute your ML workload 💪
-- Important: This is _*NOT*_ a basic AI course
+- Important: This is _*NOT*_ a basic AI course 🙇‍♂️
+  - If you need one, check [fast.ai](https://course.fast.ai)

 ![](images/Logo_FZ_Juelich_rgb_Schutzzone_transparent.svg)